-Additionally, the county board of elections should not open or count any absentee or mail-in ballots pending ID verification as follows:
+Additionally, the county board of elections should not open or count any absentee or mail-in ballots pending ID verification, as follows:

-• If proof of identification for an absentee or mail-in voter was not received or could not be verified, the ballot should not be counted unless the elector provided proof of identification, that can be verified by the county board, by the sixth calendar day following Election Day.
+• If proof of identification for an absentee or mail-in voter was not received or could not be verified, the ballot should not be counted unless the elector provided proof of identification, that can be verified by the county board, by the sixth (6th) calendar day following Election Day.

-NOTE: For more information about the examination of return envelopes, please refer to the Department's September 26, 2022, Guidance Concerning Examination of Absentee and Mail-in Ballot Return Envelopes.
+NOTE: For more information about the examination of ballot return envelopes, please refer to the Department's April 3, 2023, Guidance Concerning Examination of Absentee and Mail-in Ballot Return Envelopes.

-Version History:

-.0 ,

-Para ###

-Ox Version History:
+### Version History:

-·

-Version Date Description

-1.0 9.28.2020 Initial document release

-2.0 9.26.2022 Updates to conform to legislative changes and litigation

-Tallo 4 legislative changes and litigation
+Version Date Description 1.0 9.28.2020 Initial document release 2.0 9.26.2022 Updates to conform to legislative changes and litigation 3.0 4.3.2023 Updates to conform to administrative changes and litigation